MostafaTaghipour/mtpFontManager/README.md

     To this use [FontBlaster library](https://github.com/ArtSabintsev/FontBlaster)

     first add FontBlaster library:

         ```ruby
-        pod 'mtpFontManager'
+        pod 'FontBlaster'
         ```

     then load fonts added to the project using the following code:

         ```swift
         FontBlaster.blast()
         ```

-- Declare your fonts
+2. Declare your fonts
     ```swift
     lazy var exo: AppFont = {
         let font = AppFont(